tlorien/Powerful-Powershell-Suite/README.md

     - Provides warnings for low or critical battery levels.

 ### 7. Custom Emoji Prompt
-A collection of functions to personalize the user prompt:
+A collection of functions to personalize the command prompt with dynamic and visually engaging elements.
-  - ISO 8601 Timestamp with appropriate emojis to represent the time of day and moon phases:

   #### Time of Day emojis:
-      Calculates the moon phase based on the current date to display an emoji representing the moon's phase:
+      Calculates the current time to display an emoji representing the hour:
         Morning (5 AM - 11:59 AM): 🌅
         Afternoon (12 PM - 4:59 PM): 🌞
         Evening (5 PM - 8:59 PM): 🌇